johnnycopes/atocha/README.md

 - Live site: https://globetrotter.rocks
 - [Original repo](https://github.com/johnnycopes/globetrotter)

-This is a geography app containing a country explorer and a configurable quiz.
-Test yourself on national flags, capitals, or country names from any part(s) of the world that you choose and receive a score based on your performance.
+A geography app containing a country explorer and a configurable quiz.
+Test yourself on national flags, capitals, or country names from any part(s) of the world you like and receive a score based on your performance.

 Globetrotter has no back-end (at least for now), but uses both the [REST Countries API](https://restcountries.com/) for country data and the [MediaWiki API](https://www.mediawiki.org/wiki/API:Main_page) for country summary data.